 Bonfire night is an English tradition which is steeped in political and social history.
-Although little children are far too young to understand this, they will enjoy chanting this popular rhyme which has lots of rhythm and atmosphere:
+Small children are far too young to understand this, but they still enjoy chanting this popular rhyme which has lots of rhythm and atmosphere:

 Remember, Remember the fifth of November,

 Gunpowder, treason and plot.

 I see no reason, why Gunpowder treason,